 #1 — Volcano Osorno, Chile – Volcano Tours

-Volcano Osorno is the most famous volcano in Chile as it is one the symbols of the Lake Region landscape.
+Volcano Osorno is the most famous volcano in Chile as it is one of the symbols of the Lake Region landscape.
 It is also one of the most active volcanoes in the southern region of Chile.
 Despite its height of 2,652 meters (8,701 feet) — considered low for a mountain — the top of the volcano is always entirely covered in glaciers.
-During winter season (from July to September) you can go skiing on the volcano.
+During the winter season (from July to September) you can go skiing on the volcano.

-If you feel a little adventurous, take our Lake Volcanoes Adventure Tour and hike the Osorno Volcano to enjoy breathtaking view of Lake Todos los Santos and the surrounding volcanoes such as Tronador.
-Admire the waterfalls of Petrohué, on the foot of the Osorno Volcano, before taking a incredible rafting trip on the Petrohué River.
+If you feel a little adventurous, take our Lake Volcanoes Adventure Tour and hike the Osorno Volcano to enjoy the breathtaking view of Lake Todos los Santos and the surrounding volcanoes such as Tronador.
+Admire the waterfalls of Petrohué, on the foot of the Osorno Volcano, before taking an incredible rafting trip on the Petrohué River.

 #2 — Villarrica Volcano, Chile – Volcano Tours South America

 Villarica Volcano is one of Chile’s most active volcanoes and also makes for a great vacation destination.
 Indeed, it is one of the most climbed stratovolcanoes worldwide.
 Hikes to the crater start from the town of Pucón but depending on volcanic activity and weather conditions they can be forbidden.
 It is also possible to see these volcanoes from the sky with a helicopter tour, or during the winter (July to September) you can go skiing on the northern slopes.